Navalny's family and supporters are laying the opposition leader to rest after his death in prison

 Even on Friday itself, the morgue where the body was being held delayed its release, according to Ivan Zhdanov, Navalny's close ally and director of his Anti-Corruption Foundation.

 Authorities originally said they couldn't turn over the body because they needed to conduct post-mortem tests.
-Navalnaya, 69, made a video appeal to President Vladimir Putin to release it so she could bury her son with dignity.
+Navalnaya made a video appeal to Putin to release it so she could bury her son with dignity.

 “Unknown people are calling up people and threatening them not to take Alexei’s body anywhere,” Yarmysh said Thursday.

-Russian authorities still haven't announced the cause of death for Navalny, 47, who crusaded against official corruption and organized big protests as Putin's fiercest political foe.
-Many Western leaders blamed the death on the Russian leader, an accusation the Kremlin angrily rejected.
+Russian authorities still haven’t announced the cause of death for Navalny, who was 47.

+Navalny had been jailed since January 2021, when he returned to Moscow to face certain arrest after recuperating in Germany from nerve agent poisoning he blamed on the Kremlin.

-His widow, Yulia Navalnaya, accused Putin and Moscow Mayor Sergei Sobyanin of trying to block a public funeral.
+His widow accused Putin and Moscow Mayor Sergei Sobyanin of trying to block a public funeral.

 “We don’t want any special treatment — just to give people the opportunity to say farewell to Alexei in a normal way,” Yulia Navalnaya wrote on X, the platform formerly known as Twitter.
-In a speech to European lawmakers on Wednesday in Strasbourg, France, she also expressed fears that police might interfere with the gathering or would "arrest those who have come to say goodbye to my husband.”
+In a speech to European lawmakers on Wednesday, she also expressed fears that police might interfere with the gathering or would "arrest those who have come to say goodbye to my husband.”

 Moscow authorities refused permission for a separate memorial event for Navalny and slain opposition leader Boris Nemtsov on Friday, citing COVID-19 restrictions, according to politician Yekaterina Duntsova said.
 Nemtsov, a 55-year-old former deputy prime minister, was shot to death as he walked on a bridge adjacent to the Kremlin on the night of Feb.
 27, 2015.